2009 (September to December)

 –Tales of the Sinestro Corps: Cyborg Superman #1

 Countdown 30.
-Cyborg Superman and an army of Manhunter robots lead the first manned Sinestro Corps assault on Earth.
+Following a failed pre-invasion Starro strike, Cyborg Superman and an army of Manhunter robots lead the first manned Sinestro Corps assault on Earth.
 The Sinestro Corps War is under way!
 As the JLA battles Cyborg Superman in Earth’s orbit, the heroes are shocked when the entire Sinestro Corps arrives and begins laying waste to the planet.
 In New York, Cyborg Superman destroys the Statue of Liberty.
-Technically, this issue overlaps with Green Lantern Vol. 4 #24.
+This issue overlaps with Green Lantern Vol. 4 #24, which is next.

 –Green Lantern Vol. 4 #24

 Countdown 29.
 A gigantic army of yellow power ring-wielding Sinestro Corps warriors has been battling the Green Lantern Corps for the past several weeks as they slowly carved a path of destruction across the universe.
 Now that the Sinestro Corps War has officially begun and the Sinestro Corps have arrived on Earth, all hell has broken loose.
 Batman and the JLA face off against Cyborg Superman and hundreds of Manhunter androids.
 Sinestro—with his generals Parallax, Superboy-Prime, and the Anti-Monitor—battle Green Lanterns and a plethora of other heroes all over Earth, resulting in the iconic destruction of Mount Rushmore.
 In this crisis of mega proportions, every DCU hero, led by Hal Jordan and Kyle Rayner, who shakes off the evil influence of Parallax, fights the good fight all over the planet and in its orbit as well.

 –Tales of the Sinestro Corps: Superman-Prime #1